-- 250 ml / 1 cup coconut milk see instructions
+- 250 ml canned full-fat coconut milk see instructions

 - 1 teaspoon pure vanilla extract

 - In the bowl of a food processor* fitted with a blade attachment, add the flour, oats, sugar, baking powder, baking soda, and salt.
 Pulse until combined.240 grams spelt flour, 100 grams rolled oats, 40 grams coconut sugar, 1 tablespoon baking powder, 1/2 teaspoon baking soda, 1/4 teaspoon sea salt

 - Add the coconut oil and pulse until the oil is cut into small pieces and coated in the flour mixture.60 grams solid coconut oil

-- Add 125 ml / 1/2 cup of the milk and pulse, then add milk a couple tablespoons at a time until a soft and slightly crumbly dough forms.
+- Add 125 ml (1/2 cup) of the milk with the vanilla and pulse, then add milk a couple tablespoons at a time until a soft and slightly crumbly dough forms.
 You should be able to form a ball, but it shouldn't be wet.250 ml canned full-fat coconut milk, 1 teaspoon pure vanilla extract

 - Turn the dough out onto a lightly floured surface and gently fold in the raspberries.
 Form two discs with the dough, about 6 cm (2 in.) thick.125 grams raspberries

 - Cut each of the discs into six approximately equal pieces, to make twelve scones.
 Place the individual scones onto the prepared baking sheet.
 Bake for 18-20 minutes, or until lightly golden.